 Even though human intuition and expertise are still needed, AI can identify anomalies and inconsistencies in data that aren’t noticeable to the human eye.
 While Internet of Things devices only look at how things are going, artificial intelligence decides whether that performance is acceptable.

-One of the tasks of AI, as it applies to space management, is to keep temperatures comfortable for building occupants.
+One of the tasks of artificial intelligence development, as it applies to space management, is to keep temperatures comfortable for building occupants.
 By analyzing data from sensors, artificial intelligence systems can stabilize room temperatures.
 Thus, homes, stores, hospitals, and universities become more comfortable and better suit our needs.

-Benefits of energy and facility management for businesses
+Benefits of energy and Internet of Things facility management for businesses

 Computer-aided space and facility management has many benefits.
 Buildings have many systems to be managed, including heating, cooling, lighting, elevators, and fire alarms.
 Energy management software brings buildings to the next level of efficiency, allowing all of these systems to be tracked and controlled in a single application.
 As a result, employees will spend less time switching between these systems, leaving less room for error.
 The other side of the medal is reduced energy use, which results in lower utility bills, lower greenhouse gas emissions, and fewer maintenance needs.